Arrangements for Spring Term 2021

-You should let us know that you are self-isolating by filling out the form below.
-Once you complete the form we will contact you to discuss the package of support we can provide.
+You should let us know that you are self-isolating by filling out the online form.

 We want to reassure everyone that the University is not closed.
 Study spaces, the Library, accommodation, our on-campus supermarkets, on-campus catering, and student support services all remain available.
 We are reviewing all of our health and safety risk assessments around campus, to provide assurance that we are operating as safely as possible in these difficult circumstances.

 If you are yet to travel back to campus